vadzim/streamiterator/README.md

 ### Polyfill ###

-But if you believe that writing `streamIterator(...)` everywhere is a bullshit, and in your world streams have to be iterable from the scratch right now, then you can import `streamiterator/polyfill` in the root of your project and iterate just on streams:
+But if you believe that writing `streamiterator(...)` everywhere is a bullshit, and in your world streams have to be iterable from the scratch right now, then you can import `streamiterator/polyfill` in the root of your project and iterate just on streams:

 ```js
 import "streamiterator/polyfill"